-- Provide a unique national resource centre of recognised excellence for poetry
+- To provide a unique national resource centre of recognised excellence for poetry

-- Imagination We present poetry to the public in many different ways, through our collections, events, education programme, publications, and our work with partners to produce innovative pairings of poetry with other arts and activities
+- imagination we present poetry to the public in many different ways, through our collections, events, formal and informal learning opportunities, publications, our online presence and our work with partners to produce innovative collaborations with other arts and activities

-- Knowledge We have the professional skills to open up the world of poetry to readers, researchers and writers, through librarianship, educational services, and in an advisory capacity whether on an individual or institutional basis; we promote knowledge of Scottish poetry and poets nationally and internationally
+- knowledge we have the professional skills and expertise to open up the world of poetry to readers, researchers and writers, through librarianship, learning services, and in an advisory capacity; we chair and facilitate discussions, events, workshops and reading groups in a variety of settings

 The Scottish Poetry Library was dreamed into existence by the founding director Tessa Ransford.
 A poet herself, Tessa was aware that few public libraries could afford to cover more than the obvious giants of 20th century poetry, and that publishers had little financial incentive to publish or promote it.
 A poetry library could be the missing centre; it could be both a resource of written works and a channel for the enthusiasm to read and write poetry; a place to house the written and encourage the spoken form.
 Gathering hard-working enthusiasts around her, she managed to get funding for that modest start: some rooms off the Royal Mile in the Old Town of Edinburgh, 300 books – mostly donated – and a part-time staff of two.